Plymouth City Police: Headquarters

 The headquarters of Plymouth City Police were situated at the Plymouth Guildhall.
 In 1933 the old prison at Greenbank was selected as the new site for police, fire, courts and weights & measures office.
 The conversion was completed in 1935 and hailed as a very important step for the city’s public services.
 In 1943 the station at Greenbank was abandoned following a bomb blast and officers temporarily relocated to Widey Court, before returning to Greenbank.
 The building at Widey Court was selected as a contingency as early as 1941.

 Abolition

 The Plymouth City Police amalgamated with Exeter, Devon and Cornwall and became part of the Devon & Cornwall Constabulary on 1 June 1967, bringing an end to over 130 years of fragmented policing for the two counties.
 Plymouth maintains to this day its own relative autonomy as it has its own Basic Command Unit (BCU) led by a Chief Superintendent.
 Three police stations exist, at Devonport, Charles Cross and Crownhill.
 Only Charles Cross is open to the public, and Crownhill is the site of one of Devon & Cornwall Police’s two control rooms, the other being located at Middlemoor in Exeter.
-The Ministry of Defence Police have concurrent jurisdiction over the dockyard areas and HMS Raleigh, and the British Transport Police have offices at Plymouth train station.
+The Ministry of Defence Police have concurrent jurisdiction over the dockyard areas and HMS Raleigh, and the British Transport Police have offices at Plymouth railway station.

 The archives and objects that relate to the force are now held by the Museum of Policing in Devon and Cornwall.